lockedatapublished/blog/content/posts/2018-03-19-intro-python-pt2.md

 Python for data science.

-Python is an interpreted language (as opposed to being compiled) and is a dynamically-typed.
+Python is an interpreted language (as opposed to being compiled) and is dynamically-typed.
 Both of these features lend themselves to some of Python's strengths and also its weaknesses.

 Iteration is an important feature in Python which contrasts to